cis-ds/course-site/content/notes/text-analysis/topic-modeling/index.md

 <img src="{{< blogdown/postref >}}index_files/figure-html/appa-100-topn-1.png" width="672" />

 We are getting even more specific topics now.
 The question becomes how would we present these results and use them in an informative way?
-Not to mention perplexity was still dropping at $k=100$ - would $k=200$ generate an even lower perplexity score?^[I tried to estimate this model, but my computer was taking too long.]
+Not to mention perplexity was still dropping at $k=100$ - would $k=200$ generate an even lower perplexity score?[^perplex]

 Again, this is where your intuition and domain knowledge as a researcher is important.
 You can use perplexity as one data point in your decision process, but a lot of the time it helps to simply look at the topics themselves and the highest probability words associated with each one to determine if the structure makes sense.
 If you have a known topic structure you can compare it to (such as the books example above), this can also be useful.